 Why the Cowboy Sings is an hour-long documentary that explores the inspiration behind the music and poetry that accompany ranch life.
 A cowboy’s job has always been low paying, dangerous, lonely, dusty and gory.
 One would think this wouldn’t be much to sing about, yet sing the cowboy does.

 This Western Folklife Center film is a journey to four remote ranches in the middle of winter, the season when cowboys have time to compose and sing music.
 We meet Larry and Toni Schutte who ranch on northern Nevada’s sagebrush ocean.
 Their songs reverberate with faith and spirituality.
-At 75, Glenn Ohrlin ranches in the hills of Arkansas and is considered by many to be the greatest traditional cowboy singer alive.
+At 75, Glenn Ohrlin still ranched in the hills of Arkansas and was considered by many to be the greatest traditional cowboy singer alive (he passed away in 2015).
 Henry Real Bird is a Crow Indian who says that being a cowboy is as close to being an Indian as you can get.
 Stephanie Davis comes from a ranching family who lost their land in the 1940s.
 For years she struggled as a songwriter in Nashville, until a song about a lost ranch turned into a hit and allowed her to buy back the life she had longed for since childhood.

 Watch Why the Cowboy Sings on YouTube.

-Why the Cowboy Sings was made possible by the generous support of the George S. and Dolores Doré Eccles Foundation, the R. Harold Burton Foundation, the Dick Burton Foundation, Wes and Sue Dixon, and Anne Pattee.
+Why the Cowboy Sings was made possible by the generous support of the George S. and Dolores Doré Eccles Foundation, the R. Harold Burton Foundation, the Dick Burton Foundation, National Endowment for the Arts, E.L.
+Wiegand Foundation, Wes and Sue Dixon, and Anne Pattee.